 4. Train yourself to recognise personal styles

-Make yourself familiar with how colleagues and suppliers communicate with you.
-It will help you to recognise their personal style in terms of the words and phrases they use, their usual sign off, etc. This can help you detect impersonators.
+Familiarise yourself with how colleagues and suppliers communicate with you.
+It will help you to recognise their personal style in terms of the words and phrases they use, their usual sign-off, etc. This can help you detect impersonators.

 5. Notify your IT team of suspicious emails